 However, the Ministry of Defence has a duty to minimise the accident risk wherever possible.
 Navy personnel have a right to have suitable training and equipment to carry out their duties, and should expect to enjoy a safe working environment outside of direct combat.

-Anyone who suffers an avoidable injury during their Naval service may be eligible to make a claim against the MOD.
-Claims may be made through the civil courts or via a government-backed compensation scheme.
+If you suffer an avoidable injury during your Naval service, you may be eligible to make a claim against the MOD.

 Types of Navy accident claim